robdmc/switchenv/README.md

 information.

 ## Advanced Setup (Composed profiles)
-You can create composed profiles.
+I can also create composed profiles.
 These profiles will source other named profiles in the order they are specified.
-Any changes you make to one of the sourced profiles will automatically carry over the the composite profile.
+Any changes I make to one of the sourced profiles will automatically carry over to the composite profile.
 Composed profiles can be nested.
 So, a composed profile can have another composed profile as one of its sub-profiles.
 Here is an example of setting up a composed profile
 ```bash